-When an occupation exposes a workforce to toxic substances, employers supply protective masks, gloves, and/or suits.
-In sharp contract, organizations that operate with high levels of stress, burn out and trauma exposure rarely provide adequate protection for emotional wellbeing.
-Instead, the burden is on the individual employee to manage their stress quietly.
-To spend time on self-care... and perhaps rush to get help when they reach a breaking point.
+When an occupation exposes a workforce to toxic substances, employers supply protective masks, gloves, and suits.
+Yet organizations that operate with high levels of stress, burnout, and trauma exposure rarely provide adequate protection for emotional wellbeing.
+Instead, the burden is on the individual employee to manage their stress quietly through “self-care”... and perhaps rush to get help when they reach a breaking point.

-Neuroscience shows that unresolved and overwhelming stress distorts brain function and behavior.
-Physical health and emotional resilience decline; personal and professional relationships are damaged; engagement and productivity plummet; and feelings of fear and anxiety dominate.
-There isn’t a single organization in any industry that can afford these stress consequences.
+Neuroscience shows that unresolved and overwhelming stress distorts brain function and behavior: physical health and emotional resilience decline; personal and professional relationships are damaged; engagement and productivity plummet; and feelings of fear and anxiety dominate.
+No organization can afford these consequences.

-We do not accept the idea that people should either persist
+We do not accept the idea that people should persist

 To make things worse, people who aspire to do something meaningful about workforce stress have to navigate internal obstacles.
-They are told to suck it up.
-Or “this is just the way it is.”
-They face insurmountable awkwardness in dealing with emotional subjects.
+They are told to “suck it up.”
+Or that “this is just the way it is.”
 Stigma prevails.

-Greenleaf believes that organizations aspire for something better.
-But all too often, decision-makers are trapped in a system where they feel defeated and patterns of unhealthy behavior are repeated.
-When a problematic case emerges, the organization over-focuses on the individual and blames the victim rather than examining the work context as a major contributing factor.
+All too often, when a challenging pattern of behavior emerges, leaders over-focus on an individual rather than examining the work context as a major contributing factor.
 Organizational dysfunction continues and everyone loses.